udeigwe/pytorch-tutorial/README.md

-A little project for learning how to use Pytorch
+Trying to learn Pytorch by basically re-typing the code in the documentation line by line.